silvacms/documentation/source/silva/development_guidelines.rst

     urls =
        svn urls

-If you plan to do a quick fix to product or extension, just do the checkout in ``products`` or ``svn``.
-If you plan to add new features that are going to require a lot of changes/time to implement, create a branch for your buildout, configure it as explained above, putting all the configuration in ``buildout.cfg``, add that file to your SVN branch (and commit).
+If you plan to do a quick fix to a product or extension, just checkout the product or extension into ``products`` or ``svn`` directory.
+If you plan to add new features that are going to require a lot of changes/time to implement, create a branch for your buildout, configure it as explained above, putting all the needed configurations in ``buildout.cfg``.
+Add the ``buildout.cfg`` file to your SVN branch and commit it to SVN.

-In order to let buildout use your version, you need to edit the file ``profiles/versions.cfg`` and to comment the line which define the version of the current package your are working on. *Do not commit those changes.*
+In order for buildout to access to your version, edit the file ``profiles/versions.cfg`` and to comment the line which defines the version of the current package your are working on. *Do not commit those changes.*